Frequently Asked Questions:

 Look out for coupons in our local magazines, and please join our mailing list or follow our social media for sales and promotions!

 A. Probably our most frequently asked question, but also the most difficult to answer.
 It really depends upon your choices!
 Every moulding is assigned a chop code price, based on how much it costs to manufacture that frame (ie. wood type, gilding, distressing, etc).
 Then it is priced by United inches.
 We have four different types of glass, which are also different price points.
 Finally, the number and type of matting you choose can also affect the price.
 In general, metal frames with a regular solid colour mat will be the most affordable, while quality wooden mouldings with carved profiles will be more expensive.

 The easiest thing is to bring the peice in for us to see, and we can give you different designs to choose from based upon your budget.
 For custom frames, expect to pay $150-$250 for a smaller piece, and $250+ for a larger one.

 Q. What type of glass choices do you have?

-A. All of the glass we stock now has at least 92% UV protection(except in the pre-made frames).
+A. All of the glass we stock now has at least 92% UV protection.
 This is because the glass is really the only thing that's protecting your artwork.
 UV from all light sources slowly break down and damages your piece(even in dimly lit rooms).
 Photographs and artwork on paper are especially prone to fading.